Ahmed Musa

-Ahmed Musa (/ˈɑːxmɛd mu:sə/; born 14 October 1992) is a Nigerian professional footballer who plays as a forward or winger for Kano Pillars in the NPFL and the Nigeria national team.
+Ahmed Musa (/ˈɑːxmɛd mu:sə/; born 14 October 1992) is a Nigerian professional footballer who plays as a forward or winger for Nigeria Premier Football League club Kano Pillars.

 Musa became the first Nigerian to score more than once in a FIFA World Cup match, after scoring twice against Argentina in the 2014 FIFA World Cup.
 Musa is also the first Nigerian to score in two FIFA World Cup competitions, after scoring another brace against Iceland in the group stage of the 2018 FIFA World Cup.
-With 111 appearances, he is Nigeria's most capped player since November 2021.
+With 110 appearances, he is Nigeria's most capped player since November 2021.
 Musa was a member of the Saudi club Al Nassr's squad that won the Saudi Premier League and Saudi Super Cup, both in 2019.

 Club career

 Musa began his career in the GBS Football Academy.

 Breakthrough in Nigeria

 In 2008, Musa was loaned to JUTH F.C. where he played 18 games, scoring four goals in his first two professional seasons for the Healers.
 He was subsequently loaned to Kano Pillars F.C., in the 2009–10 season where he set the league record scoring multiple crucial goals as Pillars finished second.

-Musa held the record for the highest goals ever scored in one season in the history of the Nigeria Premier League until November 2011, when Jude Aneke of Kaduna United F.C. set a new record of 20 goals.
+Musa held the record for the highest goals ever scored in one season in the history of the Nigeria Premier League with 18 goals until November 2011, when Jude Aneke of Kaduna United F.C. set a new record of 20 goals.